Get a free, no obligation personal loan quote with rates as low as 6.99%

 How long does it take to receive an e-Transfer?

-It can take up to 30 minutes for a recipient to receive either an email or a text message notifying them that they can deposit the money.
+It can take up to 30 minutes to receive either an email or a text message notifying you that you have received an e-Transfer.

 What happens if you send an e-Transfer to the wrong person?

 If you send a transfer to the wrong person, check the status of the transfer right away.
 If it is still pending, you can cancel the transfer.
-But unfortunately, once the money had been deposited, there is no way to cancel the transfer.
+Unfortunately, once the money has been deposited, you can’t stop the transfer.
 You will need to get in contact with the recipient directly.

-I sent an e-Transfer to an invalid emails address, what do I do?
+I sent an e-Transfer to an invalid email address, what do I do?

 If you received a notification that the email address you provided was invalid, you can readdress and resend the transfer.
 To re-address and resend a transfer, follow these steps: